SLADE0261/Talent-Acquisition-Intelligence-System/README.md

 Run app.py file on Command Line or any IDE as usual.

 ### Dependencies:
-- 'models' folder, it has saved Decision Trees model
+- 'models' folder, it has saved Decision Trees model.
-- 'templetes' folder, it has HTML files
+- 'templetes' folder, it has HTML files.

 ### Other:
 I have also included the Jupyter Notebook along with Data used to train the model.